joonarafael/visualpathfinder/documentation/progress_report_week4.md

 - Fixed the issue regarding diagonal traversing between grid tiles (8-way movement).

-- Wrote first version of the A\* algorithm + unittests
+- Wrote first version of the A\* algorithm + unit tests

 - Wrote installation manual & made a ton of updates to the documentation.

-- Added a ton of ready-made maps to the application.
+- Added a bunch of ready-made maps to the application.

+- Added more options to customize the visual look of the application.

-Hours spent: 7 h (course total 22 h)
+Hours spent: 8 h (course total 23 h)